ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 Bamboo, Bitbucket and Jira Setup
 --------------------------------

-This page describes how to set up a programming exercise environment based on Bamboo, Bitbucket and Jira.
+This section describes how to set up a programming exercise environment based on Bamboo, Bitbucket and Jira.

 | Please note that this setup will create a deployment that is very